2.2 Managing allegations against people that work or volunteer with children

 Information of all allegations that meets LADO Threshold will be kept on a restricted and confidential LADO data base.
 The LADO will not upload information on to the children’s data base System (LCS).
 Information regarding allegations will be uploaded onto the LCS by social workers in the children services Teams.
 The Child’s Social Worker will make a record about the events experienced by the child, allegations made and the actions taken by the Social Worker in response to the concerns/ allegations.

 The alleged person’s name must not be recorded on the child’s file, but initials can be used.
 Any personal information regarding the perpetrator that may be discovered during the investigation is not to be placed on the child’s records.
-An anonymised summary of the allegation should be placed on the child’s file but this must not enable the alleged perpetrator to be identified.
+An anonymized summary of the allegation should be placed on the child’s file but this must not enable the alleged perpetrator to be identified.
 The personal details of the alleged perpetrator should kept securely on the LADO’s secure files/database and access to this information should be restricted to only LADO’s and relevant senior managers.

 Retention of data is in line with agreed departmental procedures.
 The Social worker should note the LADO’s reference number, which links to the allegation records, on the child’s file, and the LADO team should be contacted for more information as required.

 The outcome of the investigation into the alleged Perpetrator should be recorded on the child’s file by the Social Worker.
-This is seen as critical, particularly when children, when adults, come back to read their file.
+This is seen as critical, particularly when children, become adults and come back to read their file.
 They must be able to understand the depth of the investigation.
 If there is a Social Worker allocated at the time of the allegation/investigation part of their role will be the recording and they will also be concerned to assess and address the child’s support needs arising from the events that are the subject of the allegations.
 If there is no Social Worker involvement then the LADO should consider whether to refer the child for any support that may be required as the result of the allegations.
 Such support might best be provided by school staff, counselling, CAMHS services, early help services, faith organisations, victim support services, voluntary organisations.

 7. Outcomes following an investigation